ARTIST/PERFORMANCE MAKER | ARTS LEADER

 “Robertson made a significant contribution to supporting emerging singers and broadening the operatic repertoire for WA audiences”

-In 2019, Jenna was an artist in Creative Development for Bleach* Festival and was Creative Producer of The Opera Gala for the 2019 Albany Arts Festival, a bespoke operatic gala combining international, interstate, local artists and community participation.
-As a successful applicant to the City of Gold Coast Producer Placement Program, Jenna worked in the Programming team for the 2019 Queensland Music Festival on Opera at Jimbour and with Festival Directors on outcome reporting.
-In 2017, Jenna completed the NIDA Open Directors Studio (Stage & Film) in Sydney.
+She was Creative Producer and Principal Artist of The Opera Gala for the 2019 Albany Arts Festival, a bespoke operatic gala combining international, interstate, local artists and community participation.
+In 2019, Jenna worked in the Programming team for the Queensland Music Festival on Opera at Jimbour and with Festival Directors on outcome reporting.

 Jenna is also a chartered Chemical Engineer.
-Before choosing full-time work in the arts in 2016, she worked for a decade internationally in the resource sector where she developed her strength in leading people to deliver large and complex projects.
+Before choosing full-time work in the arts in 2015, she worked part- time in the arts while also working for a decade internationally in the resource sector.
+There she developed her strength in leading people to deliver large and complex projects.
 Jenna won some of the most prestigious industry awards (CME Women in Resources Awards, Salters Institute Awards) and is a graduate of Chevron’s international Emerging Leaders Program.
 Jenna graduated from Heriot-Watt University, Edinburgh with an MEng in Chemical Engineering and received a Music Scholarship for the duration of her studies providing tuition and performance experience.

 Notable Training Programs